10points/de-youtube-project/README.md

       2. Create AWS Glue Catalog (Firstly deal with (nested)json file )
          - Use AWS Lambda and Trigger to automatically preprocess all json files

+            >> Note: To change data type in schema, we can config in crawled data schema in Glue and delete all old json data, then re-upload again.
+The data automatically  is preprocessed and cleaned

          - convert json to parquet (AWS Data Wrangler lib)

             >> [lambda_func.py](https://github.com/10points/de-youtube-project/blob/main/lambda_func.py)

          - extract the metadata out of the data via AWS Glue (Transform process)
          - save data into new bucket (Load process)